Tag: Kitchen benchtop

 Being the home’s pièce de resistance, special attention was paid to crafting this brilliant modern kitchen.
 Sporting a G-shape layout, this kitchen offers nearly 360 degrees of functionality, with an incredible amount of modern hardware and cabinetry, all with a perfectly positioned entry point for convenient access to the rest of the home.

-The colours and themes revolved around the existing timber ceiling, which offered rich orange hues.
+The colours and themes revolve around the existing timber ceiling, which offered rich orange hues.
 To complement this, we chose a light colour palette across the board.
 The MDF cabinetry proudly features a light and breezy combination of Spanish White Velvet and Bleached Maple Woodgrain finishes from Prime Panels.
-We collaborated with Stone Space for a beautiful benchtop cut of Calacatta Bianco engineered stone, swimming with delicate flashes of gold and grey.
+Collaborating with Stone Space, the benchtop is a beautiful cut of Calacatta Bianco engineered stone, swimming with delicate flashes of gold and grey.
 When sunlight hits the room, the kitchen is positively glowing!

 New appliances were a core component of this upgrade.
 With ambitious levels of cooking in mind, we installed a 500-Series Induction Cooktop from Haier and FOTILE’s EMG-Series rangehood.
 Both are incredibly capable choices with a sleek, modern design chosen for their powerful ability to tackle the most complex of meals.
 Likewise, the Omison sink, Domenic Tap, FOTILE oven, and Bosch dishwasher were all versatile options.
 It even features an InSinkErator food disposal system, completing this comprehensive suite of fixtures and appliances.